GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/08.Yield-Not-to-Temptation/docs.md

 ---
+title: |
-title: 498.
-Yield Not to Temptation
+    498. Yield Not to Temptation - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 498.
+Yield Not to Temptation.
+Yield not to temptation,  For yielding is sin,  Each victory will help you  Some other to win;  Fight manfully onward,  Dark passions subdue,  Look ever to Jesus,  He'll carry you through.
+    keywords:  |
-    keywords: Church Hymnal, Yield Not to Temptation, Yield not to temptation , Ask the Savior to help you
+        Church Hymnal 1941, adventhymnals, advent hymnals, Yield Not to Temptation, Yield not to temptation .
+Ask the Saviour to help you,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 498. YIELD NOT TO TEMPTATION
+####  Church Hymnal 1941,

 ```txt

 1.
 Yield not to temptation,
 For yielding is sin,